IBM/composite-adv/README.md

 **Compositional Adversarial Robustness**.
 Specifically, we focus on "white-box" scenarios in which the attacker has all knowledge of the models.
 We have provided similar entries to those in the RobustBench leaderboard, and hereby solicit model submissions to compete against composite perturbations in our leaderboard.
-If you would like to submit your model, please fill out the [Google Form](https://forms.gle/nNhPgQiq2jyyUCmA7).
+If you would like to submit your model, please follow the instructions in [CARBEN-Leaderboard.ipynb](CARBEN-Leaderboard.ipynb) to evaluate your model.
+After the robustness assessment is completed, please fill in the [Google Form](https://forms.gle/nNhPgQiq2jyyUCmA7), and we will update the leaderboard after confirmation.

 ## Citations
 If you find this helpful for your research, please cite our papers as follows: